Availability

 Course Reserves are items set aside by the instructors for use in their class.
 These can be library books, their personal books, DVDs, or any number of other things!
 They are only on reserve per semester.

-They have green or red stickers on their spines that tell you the Item # and the Professor.
-The color corresponds to whether or not the item may leave the library (think of stoplights: Green can go; Red stops at the door).
+They have green or red stickers on their spines that tell you the class and book number.
+The color corresponds to whether or not the item may leave the library (think of stoplights: GREEN can go; GOLD stops at the door).

 When they come to the desk, you DO NOT go look for "that red book with the silver letters" or "You know, that one book?
 For Miller's Class?"
-With sometimes hundreds of items on the shelf, you must go look for (for example) Clark 2.
+With sometimes hundreds of items on the shelf, you must go look for (for example) ENGL 231 #1.

 How to look up a course reserve